thomas-iniguez-visioli/portfolio-v3/readme.md

 ## Live Demo

 Visit [oplog.isalman.dev](https://oplog.isalman.dev) to see OpLog in action.
-This is based on my fedirated instance [social.isalman.dev](https://social.isalman.dev)
+This is based on my federated instance [social.isalman.dev](https://social.isalman.dev)

 ## Features